selimfelex/FSND-LogAnalysis-Python/README.md

   acordin to the first quistion you have the count of each article visits , so you can have the author name from authors by authors.id = articles.author to connect other two tables to obtain author's name.

-3. On which days did more than 1% of requests lead to errors? you can collect the log ration by counting the log status = '200 OK' and errors from log.status = "404 NOT FOUND" and divid on each on and see the ration condition to get the dat and reformat it with Mon DD,yyyy as requested.
+3. On which days did more than 1% of requests lead to errors? you can collect the log ratio by counting the log status = '200 OK' and errors from log.status = "404 NOT FOUND" and divid on each one day  and see the ratio condition to get the date and reformat it with Mon DD,yyyy as requested.

 ## Requirements